 - Neck and Shoulder Pain.
 We expect a few aches and pains after a car accident, but when it presents in the neck or shoulder it could indicate that you’re suffering from whiplash or a possible spinal injury.
 Many people think that if they’re up and moving around, they don’t have a spinal injury; this is not always the case.
 Depending on where the injury is, it may show up as being unable to control hand movement or finger extension, for example.
 If left untreated, it can worsen.

 - Abdominal Pain.
 If you have pain in your abdominal region, it could be a sign of internal bleeding.
 You may also feel lightheaded or dizzy or notice a deep purple discoloration.
 If you do not treat internal bleeding, it can lead to seizures, organ failure, coma, and death when enough blood is lost.
 This is one of the leading causes of trauma-related fatalities.
 Do not ignore the pain in this region.

 - Back Pain.
 Again, bumps and bruises are to be expected after an accident.
 In the back area, though, it can mean that you have whiplash, spinal injury, or ligament damage.
 Leaving them untreated can result in more serious injury.

 - Numbness and Bruising.
 These symptoms can indicate a herniated disk or spinal injury.
 As we mentioned, without treatment, these injuries can worsen.

 - Emotional Distress.
 It is normal to feel emotional distress after a car accident.
 You may be fearful of driving again.
 You may have images of the crash that you can’t get out of your head.
 You may have trouble sleeping or feel depressed.
-These can signal physical injury, such as concussion or brain injury.
-If persistent, it can also indicate that you are suffering from post-traumatic stress disorder, or PTSD.
+These can signal physical injuries, such as concussions or brain injuries.
+If persistent, it can also indicate that you are suffering from post-traumatic stress disorder or PTSD.